Resacky/EEL4740_FinalProject/README.md

 # EEL4740_FinalProject
- This is a streamlined version of my FPGA Final Project solution, The embedded system model I am using is the Zybo Z7-20 which is using VHDL and open block design for the implementation, the code is using C and it is programmed using the Vivado SDK.
+This report presents a refined version of my final project for the FPGA course.
+The project employs the Zybo Z7-20 embedded system model, utilizing VHDL and an open block design approach for its development.
+The programming is carried out in C language, facilitated by the Vivado SDK environment.

- To initialize and start the project you will want to run the projects '.xpr' Vivado project solution file, which will launch Vivado and start the project solution.
- Once launched the open block design should be auto configured to read within the project solution, the 'lab4_zybo.xdc' constraint file and the led_ip custom IP.
- If you by any means need to generate a new wrapper for the project you can simply do so by running the synthesis, implementation and the bitstream.
- Afterwhich you can then click on file, then export, export hardware...
+To initiate the project, the Vivado project solution file (with a '.xpr' extension) should be executed.
+This action will activate Vivado and load the project.
+Once in the Vivado environment, the open block design is already preconfigured with the scope of the project, incorporating the 'lab4_zybo.xdc' constraint file and the custom IP for LED, named 'led_ip'.
+In cases where a new project wrapper needs to be generated, it can be accomplished by performing synthesis, implementation, and bitstream processes.
+Subsequently, by navigating to 'File', then 'Export', and selecting 'Export Hardware', the process is completed.

- Once the hardware is exported you can create a new application project and use the wrapper that you have exported to use the FPGA's configurations.
- The code provided within the SDK is already configured to use the current housed wrapper with all the peripherals configured.
+Following the hardware export, a new application project can be created, utilizing the newly exported wrapper to apply the FPGA configurations.
+The code available in the SDK is pre-configured to interact with the current wrapper, ensuring all peripherals are appropriately integrated.

 The resources we used were: